Status : Published Published On : Nov, 2023 Report Code : VREP3032 Industry : Energy & Power Available Format : Page : 200

 Insight by Type

-Based on the type, the global Hydrogen fuel cell market is segmented into molten carbonate fuel cells (MCFC), solid oxide fuel cells (SOFC), alkaline fuel cells, and proton exchange membrane (PEM) fuel cells.
-In 2022, proton exchange membrane (PEM) dominated the global hydrogen fuel cell market due to their efficiency, compactness, and suitability for various applications, particularly in transportation.
-Companies like Toyota and Honda have pioneered PEM technology, with initiatives like Toyota's Mirai and Honda's Clarity Fuel Cell vehicles.
-Moreover, strategic partnerships, such as Ballard Power Systems collaborating with Audi, further bolster PEM's prominence.
-Investments in PEM fuel cell production plants, such as Johnson Matthey’s announcement in July 2023 to build a CCM plant in China for PEM fuel cells and electrolyzers, reflect the industry's confidence in this technology, solidifying its dominant position in the global hydrogen fuel cell market.
+Out of them, the PEM fuel cells segment dominated the market due to their efficiency, compactness, and suitability for various applications, notably transportation.
+Companies like Toyota and Honda spearheaded PEM technology, seen in vehicles like Toyota's Mirai and Honda's Clarity Fuel Cell.
+Strategic partnerships, like Ballard Power Systems with Audi, further boosted PEM's prominence.
+Investments in PEM production, such as Johnson Matthey's plan for a CCM plant in China, reaffirm industry confidence, securing its top position in the global market.

 Insight by End-Use Application

-Hydrogen Fuel Cell Market Report Coverage
+Global Hydrogen Fuel Cell Market Report Coverage

 Report Metric